-Where to stay: Just a stone’s throw from the major sights, the Regent Berlin has the added bonus of overlooking the legendary Weihnachtszauber market.
+Just a stone’s throw from the major sights, the Regent Berlin has the added bonus of overlooking the legendary Weihnachtszauber market.

 And with jaw-dropping chandeliers and oil paintings throughout, the hotel has an appropriately romantic feel.
-From £177 per night.

-Ghent Christmas market
+Ghent Christmas Market

 This increasingly Instagram-worthy Belgian hotspot comes into its own in December with a winter-wonderland makeover.